Peg Leg Porker

 Interior Description: Cool BBQ shanty vibe with outdoor and indoor seating.
 Similar to other Texas joints, you can grab a beer while you wait in line for your order

-Pro Tip: Second best brisket I’ve had in Texas after Franklin’s, but don’t sleep on the turkey.
+Pro Tip: Second-best brisket I’ve had in Texas after Franklin’s, but don’t sleep on the turkey.
 Since they don’t cut burnt ends, grab some lean and fatty brisket when you come

 Brisket